So picture this, its team talk time, the coach is pumping

 their child’s turn to bat, did any of them get excited, this not really including the child up to bat.

-Then the child was old enough for Little League.
-The entire family would go once again, every week, siblings and all, watch the team win, lose and this same child going thru the motions, again; no desire to be there, very obvious.
+week, siblings and all, watch the team win, lose and this same child going thru the motions, again; no desire to be there, very obvious.

 Then another Little League year of the child going to practices, now with familiar friends and excited to be out with the team, some were in his class, some new friends from another school, but still, not a lot of excitement when playing outfield or up to bat, just having fun being with other kids.
 Then… day after day, Dad started practicing in the back yard with this child.
 Mom hears some yelling one day and looks out the window.
 Dad yelling at son, “Give it your all!
 Come on!
 You’re not even giving it your best effort!”
 The son almost in tears.
 Mom was mortified this son was getting demolished by his dad and the entire neighborhood was hearing it but Mom let them both argue it out, leaving it between the both of them.
 This continued for a little while, Dad believing and son never giving up.
 He wanted to see his son give some effort, it didn't matter in what but at that moment, Dad just wanted to see him give some effort, any effort and he was going to push until he saw exactly that.
 Mom had to let this one go and let it be worked out Father/ Son.